 Scope of Services

-The purpose of this application is to determine the qualifications of vendors to supply wood, wood pellet, and natural gas/propane fired heating appliances as part of Project Stove Swap in the Minneapolis-St. Paul metropolitan area.
+The purpose of this application is to determine the qualifications of vendors to supply wood, wood pellet, and natural gas/propane fired heating appliances as part of Project Stove Swap in Minnesota.
 At minimum, all new wood stoves, hydronic heaters, furnaces, pellet stoves, and inserts must be certified to 2015 or 2020 NSPS regulations, all gas stoves must be heater rated, and all gas furnaces must be Energy Star Certified.
 An appliance will only be eligible for an incentive if it is replacing a non-EPA-certified or non-qualified wood-burning device.

 Participating vendors will supply EPA-certified wood and wood pellet stoves, hydronic heaters, furnaces, fireplace inserts, natural gas or propane-burning stoves, fireplace inserts, and/or furnaces, wood stove and fireplace insert replacement catalysts, and/or fireplace retrofit devices.
 A vendor may supply one, some, or all of these technologies.

 Environmental Initiative is seeking qualified vendors that:

 - Will provide payments to vendors for the specified incentive amount; customers will be responsible for all other purchase and installation costs.
 Vendors must also ensure that the customer’s selected device is appropriately designed and sized for the heating application.

 - Assist in identifying changeout targets based on local knowledge, customer inquiries, or other industry information.

 - Assist customers in completing the initial application, including verification of existing appliance eligibility; verifying the customer’s current device as a primary or major source of heating; securing information on new appliance make/model; and work with Environmental Initiative to complete the application on the customer’s behalf.